Is horse racing the oldest sport in the world?

 While Ancient citizens also placed wagers on the outcome of races, it was far less organized in antiquity.

 We’ve heard so much about horse racing allegedly being the world’s oldest sport, so we decided to verify the claim for ourselves.
-Keep reading for a detailed look at its history and how it became so popular.
+Keep reading for a detailed look at its history. how it became so popular and is now in need of a revival.

 Horse racing most likely originated on the vast Central Asian steppes as a way for tribes to compete and interact socially.
 The first recorded instances of horse races are from 1500 BC China and Persia.
 It was a common way to train military horses, explaining why the Arabian horse breed is still regarded as one of the fastest.